fairtracks/omnipy/docs/python_typing.md

 MyListOfInts.validate({'x': my_list})  # raises a ValidationError
 ```

+## Omnipy builds on Pydantic to seamlessly support static typing at runtime

+`Omnipy` builds on top of the `pydantic` library and adopts it to meet the unmet challenges arising
+from data wrangling and interoperability in general.
+Compared to `pydantic.BaseModel`, the `Model`
-In contrast, the `Model` class in the `omnipy` library is designed to support general-purpose static
+class in the `omnipy` library is designed to support general-purpose static typing at runtime in a
-typing at runtime in a more straightforward and dependable way.
-In a default configuration, a data
+more straightforward and dependable way.
+In a default configuration, a data object created from a
-object created from a `Model` object is guaranteed to follow the data model, and changes to the data
+`Model` object is guaranteed to follow the data model, and changes to the data will continuously
-will continuously be validated against the model.
-Also, any type of data structure is directly
+be validated against the model.
+Also, any type of data structure is directly supported, not just
-supported, not just record-type data structures.
-An list of integers can be defined as follows:
+record-type data structures.

+A list of integers can be defined as follows as a `Model` object in `Omnipy`:

 ```python
 from omnipy import Model